LEGO Liebherr Crawler Crane LR 13000 (42146)

-The biggest Technic set ever built, and yes, it actually lifts things.
+The biggest Technic set ever made, and it really does lift things.

 Set 42146 · 2023